 Facebook is a service used by many.
 You connect with your friends and family using the social networking site.
 What happens when your Facebook account is hacked?
 The results can be a disaster.
 The person who hacked your account can change your profile to anything he or she wants.
 He or she can upload images and post things that may spoil your reputation.
 So it is always a good idea to secure your Facebook account

-This article tells you what to do when Facebook is hacked and what to do after reclaiming the hacked account.
+This article tells you what to do when Facebook is hacked, and email & password changed, and what to do after reclaiming the hacked account.

 Recover Hacked Facebook Account

 The first thing to do when you realize your account has been hacked, is to visit Facebook here and report that your Facebook account is hacked.
 You will be presented with a dialog box that asks you if you wish to report a hacked account.

 This step helps you in regaining control of your account.
 When you click on My Account Is Compromised, you are taken to a screen where you need to enter your Facebook username (the one reflected by your Facebook URL for example – http://facebook.com/username) or the email ID you use to log into the Facebook account.
 Alternatively, you can enter your name and one of your Facebook friend’s names.